 - 1-2 pinches hot pepper flakes or black pepper (optional)

 - 10-15 capers

-- freshly grated parmesan or pecorino cheese as desired
+- 4-6 tablespoons freshly grated parmesan or pecorino cheese as desired

-In a large pan, add olive oil, garlic, sliced tomatoes, sprinkle with oregano, salt, hot pepper flakes and parsley, cook on medium until tomatoes have started to brown.
+- In a large pan, add the olive oil, garlic, halved tomatoes, oregano, salt, hot pepper flakes and parsley, cook on medium heat until the tomatoes have just started to brown.

-Add capers, cooked pasta and 1/2 ladle of pasta water, cook on medium high for approximately 2 minutes stirring to combine.
-Do not let water completely disappear, you want a bit of a thick soupy sauce.
+- Add the capers, cooked pasta and 3-4 tablespoons of pasta water, cook on high heat for approximately a minute stirring or tossing to combine continuously.
+Do not let the water completely disappear, you want a bit of a thick soupy sauce.